Dallas joins Northern Ireland absentees

 'We deal with it as a group'

-Despite the injury setbacks ahead of the Lithania match, combined with the challenging circumstances which have surrounded his first year in charge, the ever-upbeat Baraclough was philosophical about the situation.
+Despite the injury setbacks ahead of the Lithuania match, combined with the challenging circumstances which have surrounded his first year in charge, the ever-upbeat Baraclough was philosophical about the situation.

-"It just makes it more exciting," he said tongue-in-cheek.
+"It just makes it more exciting," he said, tongue-in-cheek.

 "You have to be prepared for all eventualities.
 I have been coaching and managing in the game for long enough now to know that things don't go your way all the time.